noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 clearly in my ears, and immediately afterwards, the angel smiled deeply and a chill ran down my back.

-T-T-The f\*ck is that...
+T-T-The fuck is that...
 That’s scary!
 W-What the heck is that?!
 It’s a smile that gives me goosebumps, as if a predator has found its prey!
 The smile on the angel’s face was so frightening that the words I heard before, “smiles were originally an aggressive expression”, come to my mind.
 N-No, her face is still